nagygr/mango/go.md

 This is a simple framework still in heavy development.
 It is based on GTK, but unlike gotk, it can be cross-compiled with ease.

+In order for `goey` to work, it needs the gtk development packages to be available (on Arch: `extra/gtk3`).

 The following snippet shows a simple example, which can be compiled to the host with `go build -mod=mod`:

 ```go